 1922 Electoral Register

 Address: Cedar House, Shelford Road, Radcliffe on Trent

 Special constable Notts County

-Household: living with Winifred Robotham (born 13th November 1892), director of retail pram store, sisters Muriel, house keeper and Vera, director of retail pram store, Henry Hunter, auctioneers servant, Edgar Marshall, commercial traveller, edible oil, Annie Marshall, unpaid domestic duties (parents-in-law).
+Household: living with Winifred Robotham (born 13th November 1892), director of retail pram store, sisters Muriel, house keeper and Vera, director of retail pram store, Henry Hunter, auctioneers servant, father in law Edgar Marshall, commercial traveller, edible oil, mother in law Annie Marshall, unpaid domestic duties

 Reasons for inclusion on Radcliffe on Trent Roll of Honour